NotSwati/AutoCorrectTool-AI_Internship/README.md

 # BharatIntern
-2 projects I did to earn my AI Internship Certificate
+2 projects I did to earn my AI Internship Certificate.

+There are two ipynb files in this repository, each file is for a separate project, no 2 are connected to the other one.

 The first one is the Auto Correct Tool